jraymakers/jr-stylus/README.md

 All \*.styl files in 'inDir' (non-recursive) will be compiled into a single css file, 'outFile'.
 Because 'inDir' is not traversed recursively, stylus partials and mixins can be stored in subdirectories without being included in the output file directly.

-See the [stylus JavaScript API](http://learnboost.github.com/stylus/docs/js.html) for details on 'options'.
+See the [stylus JavaScript API](http://learnboost.github.com/stylus/docs/js.html) for details on 'settings' and 'defines'.

 Jr-stylus is a thin wrapper around the stylus JavaScript API.
 Stylus provides an API to compile stylus strings, and a command-line tool to compile stylus files, but no API to compile files.
 Jr-stylus fills this gap.